rw-dalai/javascript-introduction/20_JavaScript-Tooling.md

 ### Overview
 JavaScript is an interpreted language and needs a `Host Environment` aka `JavaScript Runtime` to execute the code.

-- **JavaScript Runtime**: Includes the JavaScript Engine, Web APIs, and other tools to run JavaScript code.
+- **JavaScript Runtime**: Includes the JavaScript Engine, Web APIs, Input/Output, File System, and more.
 - **JavaScript Engine**: The core component that interprets and executes the JavaScript code.

 ### Browser